Geometry-Guided Representations for Coherent Lane and Traffic Topology Reasoning in Driving Scenes: Related Work

 \subsection{Online HD Map Construction}

-Online HD map construction aims to dynamically generate detailed road environment maps Early methods, such as HDMapNet~\cite{Hdmapnet}, use dense segmentation predictions with heuristic post-processing to vectorize map elements.
-VectorMapNet~\cite{Vectormapnet} improves upon this by adopting an end-to-end detection-and-serialization pipeline for generating map polylines.
-Subsequent studies enhance end-to-end HD map construction~\cite{Maptr,Maptrv2,bemapnet,pivotnet,instagram,scalablemap,gemap,himap,admap}.
-MapTR~\cite{Maptr} adopts a DETR~\cite{detr} framework with hierarchical query embeddings for map encoding.
-BeMapNet~\cite{bemapnet} and PivotNet~\cite{pivotnet} employ piecewise B\'ezier curves and dynamic point-based representations, respectively.
-InstaGraM~\cite{instagram} formulates map element generation as a graph problem utilizing a GNN-based framework GeMap~\cite{gemap} learns HD map structures by modeling element shapes and relational properties.
-But it focus on individual instance geometry modeling, do not explicitly capture topology relationships among lanes, and relies on polyline representations with equidistant points, which lack flexibility and precision~\cite{pivotnet,rastermap} for nuanced lane description.
+Online HD map construction aims to dynamically generate structured map elements.
+Early methods~\cite{Hdmapnet} use dense segmentation with heuristic vectorization.
+VectorMapNet~\cite{Vectormapnet} advances this direction with an end-to-end detection-and-serialization pipeline.
+More recent works~\cite{Maptr,Maptrv2,bemapnet,pivotnet,instagram,scalablemap,gemap,himap,admap} adopt Transformer-based architectures with curve- or point-based representations.
+MapTR~\cite{Maptr} introduces hierarchical query embeddings for polyline generation, BeMapNet~\cite{bemapnet} and PivotNet~\cite{pivotnet} employ piecewise B\'ezier curves and dynamic points, and InstaGraM~\cite{instagram} formulates map element generation as a graph problem with GNNs.
+GeMap~\cite{gemap} models structural and relational properties of map elements, but focuses mainly on individual geometries without explicitly capturing topology relationships among lanes, and it relies on polyline representations composed of equidistant points, which lack flexibility and precision~\cite{pivotnet,rastermap} for nuanced lane description.
 To improve computational efficiency, various decoupled self-attention mechanisms~\cite{Maptrv2,admap,gemap} have been proposed for integrating intra-/inter-instance information.
 However, topology reasoning among elements are limited in this area.